 Once coursework has been planned out and a committee has been selected, you will enter your Program of Study courses and committee members into the gradprog screen, this can be found by doing a quick URL search "gradprog" on your MyBYU.
-When committee members approves the committee request, they are not only consenting to be on your committee, but are also certifying that they approve of the proposed coursework.
+When committee members approve the committee request, they are not only consenting to be on your committee, but are also certifying that they approve of the proposed coursework.

 Your program of study can be changed, if necessary.
-Changes to your program of study must be submitted to the graduate program manager.
-You can submit requested changes by email to the graduate program manager, and copying your chair on the email.
+Changes to your program of study must be submitted through gradprog.
+If there are changes you cannot make, you can submit requested changes by email to the graduate program manager and copying your chair on the email.
 Please make sure you are clear on exactly what changes need to be made.